Oprah Winfrey Network finally making money for Discovery

 Discovery said it now expects 2013 revenue of $5.55 billion to $5.63 billion, below its previous forecast for $5.58 billion to $5.70 billion.
 The company blamed unfavorable currency fluctuations and costs from its $1.7 billion acquisition of Scandinavian media company SBS in December.

-Zaslav brushed off concerns that the merger of big ad companies Publicis and Omnicom would pressure Discovery's advertising rates.
+Zaslav brushed off concerns that the merger of big ad companies Publicis (PUBP.PA) and Omnicom (OMC.N) would pressure Discovery's advertising rates.
 He said the deal was "probably a good thing" for the company.

 "As long as we continue to grow our audience, we're going to find very receptive buyers," he said.